-Participants

-Fifty-six undergraduate psychology students (33 females, mean age = 21.33, SD = 1.89; 23 males, mean age = 21.21, SD = 2.86) from the University of Hull participated in return for a course credit.
-All had normal or corrected to normal vision and 22 were right-handed.
+Participants.
+A total of 56 undergraduate psychology students (33 females, mean age=21.33, SD=1.89; 23 males, mean age=21.21, SD=2.86) from the University of Hull participated in return for a course credit.
+All had normal or corrected to normal vision, and 22 were right-handed.
 Prior to commencing the experiment, ethical approval was granted from the Psychology Departmental Ethics Committee.